robotic foundational models vs LLMs

 Robotic foundation models (RFMs) are built a bit different.
 They live and operate in the physical world with hardware, sensors, moving parts, and real human contact.

-The result is a red curve that jumps and dips instead of climbing smoothly as you can see above.
+The result is a red curve that jumps and dips instead of climbing smoothly (in case of LLMs) as you can see above.

-Without a shared “language” for actions, data from one cannot really be used easily into other settings.
-A grip from a parallel gripper, for example, does not map cleanly to a five fingered hand.
+Without a shared “language” for actions, data from one robot often can’t be used by another.
+For example, a grip from a parallel gripper doesn’t translate well to a five-fingered hand.

 There are major three tiers of the quality of data.
 They are: